Mattianna/mattianna.github.io/_ceramics/faceted_tumblers.md

 {% include gallery %}

-These variegated tumblers are made of different midrange clays and their faceted bodies nestel into your hand.
+These variegated tumblers are made of different midrange clays and their faceted bodies nestle into your hand.